-The Association of James Braid Courses started over four years ago, the association has now attracted over a hundred member clubs from the north of Scotland, to Ireland, Wales, all areas of England and one in New York.
+The Association of James Braid Courses started in 2009, the association has now attracted over a three hundred member clubs from the north of Scotland, to Ireland, Wales, all areas of England and one in New York.
 A full list of members is attached.

 The advantages of being a member of the association is that the members of the clubs, can play at all the other member clubs for reduced green fee, subject to tee availability, thereby hopefully increasing the awareness of Braid’s work and of course the man himself.
 There is no cost to the club to join.